 Sounds just as good to me.
 So, in conclusion the Tria laser can also give even-toned and radiant skin, as well as smoothing wrinkles.

-Next, let’s look into what it’s like to use.
+Next, let’s look into what it’s like.

 The device laser comes in a neat white box.
 It’s smooth and sturdy with silver embossed Tria logos.
 It looks expensive.